 Nanotechnology is a highly interdisciplinary field.
 A bachelor’s degree in any of the following fields is appropriate: physics, chemistry, bioengineering, materials science, electrical engineering, systems engineering, mechanical engineering, engineering and applied science.
 The structure allows students to match their background and interests to the curriculum in preparation for exciting new challenges.
 A background in math and physics is helpful in preparing you for the Master’s in Nanotechnology curriculum.

 The Application Process is handled by Penn’s School of Engineering and Applied Science Research and Academic Services (RAS) Office.
-Students apply to start the program in August.
-There are two application deadlines, November 15 (early cycle) and March 15.
+Applications are due by February 1 in order to start in the following academic year (i.e., to start in August of the same calendar year).
 All application information can be found on the RAS Admission web pages.
-Please note that only fully completed applications will be considered.

-Penn Undergraduates with strong science, math and engineering backgrounds can apply to submatriculate into the Nano-MSE Program (deadline: before the beginning of the fall semester of a student’s Senior year).
-See the RAS Office guidelines for Submatriculation.
+Penn Undergraduates with strong science, math and engineering backgrounds can apply for the Nano-MSE Program through Penn Engineering’s Accelerated Master’s Program (deadline: course selection deadline of the student’s seventh semester).